aimpowered/staging/Pelican/content/blog/speech_rec_for_fluency_disorder.md

 For easier comparison, here is the manual transcription of my speech:

-> Hi my name is Shaomei Wu and I um worked at Facebook.
-Um my research is at the intersection of um AI and um accessibility.
+> Hi my name is Shaomei Wu and I, um, worked at Facebook.
+Um, my research is at the intersection of, um, AI and, um, accessibility.
 So I try to build empowering AI, um, technology for marginalized communities.

 ### wav2vec